AckerlyXu/heima/articles/service-fabric/service-fabric-diagnostics-event-analysis-oms.md

 ## Setting up an OMS workspace with the Service Fabric Solution

-It is recommended that you include the Service Fabric Solution in your OMS workspace, since it provides a useful dashboard that shows the various incoming log channels from the infrastructure and application level, and the able to query Service Fabric specific logs.
+It is recommended that you include the Service Fabric Solution in your OMS workspace, since it provides a useful dashboard that shows the various incoming log channels from the platform and application level, and the able to query Service Fabric specific logs.
 Here is what a relatively simple Service Fabric Solution looks like, with a single application deployed on the cluster:

 ![OMS SF solution](media/service-fabric-diagnostics-event-analysis-oms/service-fabric-solution.png)